ingadhoc/stock/stock_ux/README.rst

 #.
 Add a "All transfers" view form in Menu: Operations
 #.
 Add a restriction to edit operation type for users with the "Restrict editing Operation Type in Pickings" check.
 #.
 Add number of packages on pickings
+#.
+Offer an import template for inventory adjustments carrying the column that identifies each stock line, only columns an adjustment can take, and the export/fill/re-import order of work.

 Installation
 ============